Zach-Richling/TheTowerFarmer/README.md

 # TheTowerFarmer
-A small C# program to automate various functions in [The Tower - Idle Tower Defense](https://play.google.com/store/apps/details?id=com.TechTreeGames.TheTower).
+A small C# program to automate various functions in [The Tower - Idle Tower Defense](https://play.google.com/store/apps/details?id=com.TechTreeGames.TheTower).<br>
+Runs on .NET 9 with [OpenCvSharp](https://github.com/shimat/opencvsharp) and [Tesseract](https://github.com/charlesw/tesseract).

 ## Things it does:
  - Keeps the game in battle